Raud0/GI2022-TestTask/README.md

 ```
 node .\drop_gipeople.js
 ```
-Start the server by running `app.js`
+Start the server by running the following
 ```
-node .\app.js
+npx cross-env DEBUG=gi-testtask-webapp:* npm start
 ```
 The server will open on http://localhost:3000/.